Lakota religion: Further rites

-The Isnati Awicalowan is a coming of age ceremony for young women.
+The Lakota Puberty Ball Ceremony Isnati Awicalowan is a coming of age ritual for young women.
 When a girl first menstruates, she is placed in seclusion for four days, during which older women will teach her women's tasks, including cooking, basketry, weaving and beading.
 A sponsor, who is often the girl's grandmother, will symbolically take on the role of White Buffalo Calf Woman during this ritual.
 Once the rite is over, the girl is considered to have become a woman.
 Her family then hold a feast and give gifts to others.
 Medicine suggested that the hąblécʽeyapi ceremony offered a comparable coming of age rite for males.

 Traditionally, the Lakota placed their corpses in trees or on purpose-built scaffolds.
 Some families chose to retain the spirit of the deceased person for a set time, doing so through a ceremony called the Wanagi Yuhapi.
 A lock of hair is taken from the deceased and kept for a year, cared for as it is considered to hold the person's spirit.
 During that year, the family must observe specific etiquette.
 At the end of the year, mourning songs and prayers are offered and the hair is burned, allowing the deceased's spirit to proceed to the afterlife.
 The family will then hold a feast and give gifts.
 Objects belonging to the deceased may be given away to prevent their soul continuing to lurk around their possessions.

 The Hunkapi lowanpi (Hunka ritual) is an adoption ceremony in which new kinship relations are established with somebody, sometimes allowing the integration of non-Lakota people into Lakota families.
 Historically it has played an important role in keeping peace between communities.
 According to Black Elk, the first Hunkapi lowanpi was held between the Lakota and the Arikara, having been given to the Lakota holy man Matohoshila (Bear Boy) in a vision.
 These rites will often be overseen by a holy man and conducted in a special tipi with an earth altar set up inside it.
 In some versions of this ceremony, songs are sung over the individual being adopted and a pipe stem is waved over them.
 The limbs of the being establishing a kinship connection will be tied together and their respective families will exchange gifts.
 The adopted person will be given a new name, and they are then given dried meat and cherry juice to consume.